 Annabelle (dir.
-John R. Leonetti, 2014) – Shortly after a near-fatal home invasion incident, vintage doll collector Mia begins to suspect something amiss in the house.
+John R. Leonetti, 2014) – Vintage doll collector Mia suspects something amiss in her home.

-From the director who brought you the sequels of The Butterfly Effect and Mortal Kombat you never asked for, comes the prequel of The Conjuring that you never asked for either – Annabelle.
+From the director who brought you the sequels of The Butterfly Effect and Mortal Kombat you never asked for.
+Here comes the prequel of The Conjuring that no one had ever asked for either, Annabelle.

-Her best was hardly enough, alongside mostly uninspired characters.
-Rounding up the yawnfest are satanic cultists, the vulnerable infant, the doubtful husband, the neighbour who knows things, and of course not forgetting, the quintessential priest.
+Rounding up the yawnfest are uninspired stereotypes.
+We have satanic cultists, the vulnerable infant, the doubtful husband and the neighbour who knows things.
+Oh, how could we ever forget the quintessential priest?

-Taking no risks to set itself apart, Annabelle is all too safe, which is a word synonymous with ‘dull’ in the horror genre.
+Taking no risks to set itself apart, Annabelle plays it all too safe.
 Despite notable cinematography responsible for a suspenseful albeit thin atmosphere, the page-by-page recreation of over-used tropes quickly gets old.